Transfer Station Info (Tip Fee $111.25/ton)

-Slam Dunk the Junk - Keep Morris County Litter Free!
+Keep Morris County Litter Free!

-- Click here for a PDF copy of the grant application packet for the litter cleanups only.
+- School Litter Clean-Up - Click here for the PDF copy of the grant application for litter cleanups - Click here for Parental Consent Form

-- Click here for a PDF copy of the grant application packet for the poster contest
+- Poster Contest "Keep Morris County Litter Free" - Click here for the PDF copy of the grant application for the poster contest

 A second and optional component of the grant program is a school-run poster contest for Morris County public school students in grades 5-12.
 County winners of this contest will receive a $200 gift certificate and have their posters replicated on a recycling receptacle for their schools.